jbcodeforce/yarfba/docs/infra/networking.md

 * **Classic** load balancer: older generation.
 TCP and HTTP layer.
 For each instance created, update the load balancer configuration so it can route the traffic.
 * **Application load balancer**: HTTP, HTTPS (layer 7), Web Socket.

     * It specifies availability zones: it routes traffic to the targets within these Availability Zones.
-To increase availability, we need at least two AZs.
+To increase availability, use at least two AZs.
     * It uses target groups, to group applications.
-    * Route on URL, hostname and query string.
+    * Routes on URL, hostname and query string.
-    * Get a fixed hostname in DNS.
+    * Gets a fixed hostname in DNS.
-    * The application do not see the IP address of the client directly (ELB does a connection termination), but ELB puts client information in the header `X-Forwarded-For` (IP @), `X-Forwarded-Port` (port #) and `X-Forwarded-Proto` (protocol).
+    * The applications do not see the IP address of the client directly (ELB does a connection termination), but ELB puts client information in the header `X-Forwarded-For` (IP @), `X-Forwarded-Port` (port #) and `X-Forwarded-Proto` (protocol).
     * Great for microservices or for container based apps (ECS).
     * Support dynamic port mapping for ECS container.
     * Support HTTP/2 and WebSocket.

 !!! info
-    **Target group**: group EC2 instances by specifying a Auto Scaling Group.
+    **Target group**: groups EC2 instances by specifying a Auto Scaling Group.
 They may be tasks or containers in ECS, or lambda functions.
 Health check is done at the EC2 or container level.
 Application Load Balancers are the only load balancers that support the lambda target type.

 * **Network load balancer**: TCP, UDP (layer 4), TLS